 Bald eagles are not actually bald, of course; their plumage is dark brown, with a snowy white head and bright yellow beak.
 The word “bald” is a derivation of an old English word, “balled”, which means “white”.

 You’ll see bald eagles perched in trees or on rocks.
 If you’re lucky, you could spot one swooping down to the surface of the water to seize a fish in its knife-like talons.

 To get really close to these beautiful birds and learn about their life in the wild, visit the Alaskan Raptor Center in Sitka.
 This wonderful facility rehabilitates eagles and other birds of prey, including falcons, hawks, and owls, that have suffered various mishaps in the wild.

 Caribou, known in Europe as reindeer, are herd animals that forage the tundra for food.
-Their summer menu includes willow, sedge, and even mushrooms, changing to lichens and berries in fall.
+Their summer menu includes willow, sedge, and even mushrooms, changing to lichens and berries during fall in Alaska.
 Caribou live in large herds, 32 in Alaska, to be precise, comprising some 950,000 individuals.